Resurrection (Halford album)

-Resurrection is the debut album by the American heavy metal band Halford, released in 2000.
-It was recorded over the span of almost two years, from August 1998 to June 2000.
-The album marks the return of Rob Halford's heavy metal roots after several years of musical experimentation.
-It features the song "The One You Love to Hate", a duet with metal band Iron Maiden vocalist Bruce Dickinson.
-"Silent Screams" is a re-recorded song that was originally demoed by Halford's previous band 2wo.
+Resurrection is the debut album by the American heavy metal band Halford, released on August 8, 2000.
+It features the song "The One You Love to Hate", featuring Iron Maiden vocalist Bruce Dickinson.
+"Silent Screams" is a re-recorded song that was originally written by Halford's previous band 2wo.

-In 2006, Resurrection was remastered and re-released with an expanded (adding outtakes from the original sessions) track list on iTunes, and later on CD in 2009.
+In 2006, the album was remastered and re-released on iTunes containing the two bonus tracks from the original Japanese edition.
+It was packaged on the digipak DVD release of Resurrection World Tour – Live at Rock in Rio III in 2008 containing two more tracks and as a stand alone CD re-release in 2009 with the same content.

 Critical reception

 In September 2003, Resurrection was ranked number 54 on a list of "The Top 100 Heavy Metal Albums" by online magazine Metal-Rules.com.
 In 2005, Resurrection was ranked number 320 in Rock Hard magazine's book The 500 Greatest Rock & Metal Albums of All Time.